 16. White Christmas Cakes

 Think beyond frosted windowpanes and royal iced houses.
 Why not?
-I am a horrible cake decorator–just no natural skill or patience for it–but I can whip up buttercream and pile it on for a plain and simple, gorgeous smelling layered lovemuffin or batch of cupcakes.
+I am a hopeless cake decorator–just no natural skill or patience for it–but I am exceptional at whipping up buttercream to pile on for plain and simple cupcakes.

 17. White Sheepskin Rugs & Pillows